Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: Out-of-equilibrium effects enter the gravitational-wave phase at 4PN order

 We see that $\bar{\Xi}$ appears at 4PN relative order in the phase, and that the presence of $\mathrm{log}\left(u\right)$ ensures that it is not degenerate with the time of coalescence.
 Why do these effects enter the gravitational-wave phase at 4PN order, when out-of-equilibrium effects enter the orbital dynamics at 6.5PN order (see Eq.~\eqref{eq:eob-equations-of-motion-expanded} and Sec.~\eqref{sec:effective-point-particle})?
 The key to the answer of this question lies in Eq.~\eqref{eq:etot-ftot}.
 Within the adiabatic approximation, the gravitational-wave phase depends on \textit{both} the derivative of the quasi-adiabatic orbital energy $E_{orb}$ and on the dissipation $\mathcal{F}_{diss}$.
 The adiabatic tidal Love numbers only enter $E$, while, by contrast, out-of-equilibrium effects enter $\mathcal{F}_{diss}$.

 The above conclusion, that viscous effects enter gravitational wave observables at 4PN order, was first speculated about in~\cite{Most:2021zvc} through a ``Fermi'' (order-of-magnitude) estimate.
-This estimate looked at the effects of the bulk viscosity in the stress-energy tensor, which was found to be of 4PN magnitude.
-Using this, the authors speculated that such modifications would also enter gravitational waves at 4PN order.
-Although the conclusion is correct, bulk viscous modifications to the stress-energy tensor could enter the gravitational wave at much higher PN order than the adiabatic love number.
-This is because corrections to the stress-energy tensor only provide \textit{local} information in the rest frame of the object in the binary system.
-Viscous effects do enter the waveform at 4PN order, but they arise entirely from out-of-equilibrium dissipative effects, as we show in this paper.
-The estimate in \cite{Most:2021zvc} additionally only found a finite-size enhancement of compactness $C^{-2}$, while we find a finite-size enhancement of compactness $C^{-6}$ (see Eq.~\eqref{eq:definition-tidal-deformabilities} and Eq.~\eqref{eq:stationary-phase-approximation-viscosity}).
+The authors there found a 4PN viscous correction to the stress-energy tensor of a neutron star.
+Using this, the authors estimated that such modifications would also enter gravitational waves at 4PN order.
+While dissipative corrections do enter the gravitational wave phase at 4PN, the correction computed in \cite{Most:2021zvc} enter the phase at higher than 4PN order.
+This is because corrections to the stress-energy tensor only provide \emph{local} information in the rest frame of the object in the binary system, and the microscopic properties of a star (through their effects on the star's multipole moments) enter at higher PN order in the star's equations of motion \cite{1989thyg.book..128D}.
+We expect that lower PN order corrections to a neutron star's stress-energy tensor will largely determine the dissipative tidal deformability.
+Finally, we note that the estimate in \cite{Most:2021zvc} additionally only found a finite-size enhancement of compactness $C^{-2}$ to the gravitational wave phase, while we find a finite-size enhancement of compactness $C^{-6}$ (see Eq.~\eqref{eq:definition-tidal-deformabilities} and Eq.~\eqref{eq:stationary-phase-approximation-viscosity}).